-DDC®, Detroit Diesel®, DDEC®, Optimized Idle®, Diagnostic Link®, reliabilt®, POWER Trac®, POWER COOL®, and POWER GUARD® are registered trademarks of Detroit Diesel Corporation.
+DDC®, Detroit Diesel®, DDEC®, Series 60®.
+Optimized Idle®.
+Diagnostic Link®, reliabilt®, POWER Trac®, POWER COOL®, and POWER GUARD® are registered trademarks of Detroit Diesel Corporation.
 Delco Remy® is a registered trademark of Delco Remy America, Inc. Bosch® is a registered trademark of Robert Bosch Company N.A.
-Fuel Pro®is a registered trademarks of Davco Manufacturing, L.L.C.
-NexiqTM is a trademark of Nexiq Technologies, Inc. PowerBand® is a registered trademark of Gates Rubber Company.
-Tectyl® is a registered trademark of Daubert Chemical Company, Inc. Biobor® is a registered trademark of United States Borax and Chemical Corporation.
+Fuel Pro®, and Mega Filter® are registered trademarks of Davco Manufacturing, L.L.C.
+Nexiq[TM] is a trademark of Nexiq Technologies, Inc. PowerBand® is a registered trademark of Gates Rubber Company.
+Tectvl® is a registered trademark of Daubert Chemical Company, Inc. Biobor® is a registered trademark of United States Borax and Chemical Corporation.
 DuPont® is a registered trademark of E.I.
 DuPont de Nemours and Company, Inc. All other trademarks used are the property of their respective owners.